harrylem/Federated-RL-WAF/README.md

 Unlike traditional WAFs that rely on static signatures, this system employs autonomous RL Agents that collaborate to:
 1.  **Minimize False Positives:** By learning from normal traffic on a Production WAF.
+Unlike traditional WAFs that rely on static signatures, this system employs autonomous RL Agents that collaborate to:
+1.  **Minimize False Positives:** By learning from normal traffic on a Production WAF.
 2.  **Detect Zero-Day Attacks:** By learning from a specialized Web Honeypot.
 3.  **Share Knowledge:** Using Federated Learning (Flower) to aggregate insights without sharing raw sensitive logs.
+4.  **Close the Loop:** Automatically generating and applying ModSecurity rules (`SecRule`) in real-time.
 4.  **Close the Loop:** Automatically generating and applying ModSecurity rules (`SecRule`) in real-time.

 ##Architecture